sww1235/connection-diagram-manager/file-format.md

 > that cannot be represented by a `Rationa64`
 > - All other placeholder values are indicated with end of
 > line comment when possible.

-Files must only contain library definitions or project design data as specified below.

 > [!IMPORTANT]
 > Most values are optional in project data files.
 As TOML doesn't have an easy